 Being a teenager has lots of responsibilities and challenges.
 The demands of school increase and students have to learn how to balance studying with extra curricular activities and family/friend time.
 Often teens have to navigate new social encounters and peer pressure.

 Social Advocates for Youth - SAY helps support parents and schools guide teens through this difficult time.
-Grant funded, SAY is a free program that educates and empowers teens to minimize risky behavior while making healthy/good choices, and finding alternative highs.
+Grant funded, SAY is a free program that educates and empowers teens to minimize risky behavior while making healthy/good choices.
+New this year is a campaign called "Let's Be Real," which busts the myth that all teens engage in substance use.
+The campaign features teens from schools all over Cleveland’s East Side sharing every day, ordinary – even boring – activities.
+Proof that it’s not all about drinking, substance use and parties for most teens.
+Let's Be Real Campaign

 In the schools, SAY master’s level social workers and counselors work as a team with school administrators and counselors to provide services such as mediation, intervention and support to students and families; group and individual counseling; and classroom presentations on prevention topics.
 Through a coalition of community representatives and parents, we provide programs and support throughout Greater Cleveland to: